-48 This section is based on Sefton et al., Proposed E Street Complex and Young, Draft 2430 E Street NW Complex.
-49 A.H.
+47 This section is based on Sefton et al., Proposed E Street Complex and Young, Draft 2430 E Street NW Complex.
+48 A.H.
 Ulm, "They Attack Death's Arsenal for Us," The Washington Post, 2 November 1930, cited in Young, Draft 2430 E Street NW Complex, 8-6.

-During the spring of 1933, USPHS also erected a fourth and final building on Observatory Hill's lower campus.
-The South Building, the largest building on the site, was commissioned to serve as additional research laboratory and office space for the NIH.
-The building would house numerous offices, laboratories, animal rooms and other similar spaces.
-With the construction of this new building, the 1921 South Building became known as the Central Building.
+Name of Property this new building, the 1921 South Building became known as the Central Building.
 The consolidated USPHS Headquarters building (1932) originally planned for the lower campus was instead constructed several blocks away at 1951 Constitution Avenue, NW.